Somalia's Islamist rebels down but not out after military setbacks

 But the group, which swept to power in Somalia in 2006, stayed a potent force after it was driven from Mogadishu in 2011 and the latest setbacks are unlikely to halt its campaign that has included attacking the presidential compound, assassinating officials and ambushing the Western-backed African Union force.

-Western nations and Somalia's African neighbors worry that as long as al Shabaab can still control even smaller centers or tracts of countryside, it will threaten Somalia's gradual recovery from two decades of war.
+Western nations and Somalia's African neighbours worry that as long as al Shabaab can still control even smaller centres or tracts of countryside, it will threaten Somalia's gradual recovery from two decades of war.

 They fear it could still use the territory to promote its "jihad" well beyond Somalia's borders.